Khalidhusain786/inst/README.md

 Or execute your command straight away python3 main.py <target username> --command <command>

-  Download the latest version: git pull origin master

-  this tool is same of Osintgram tool so use better Osintgram
+# this tool is same of Osintgram tool so use better Osintgram